julielinx/julielinx.github.io/_posts/2022-10-27-aws01_read_from_s3.md

 I chose this data set for two main reasons:

 - The features represent both textual/categorical and numeric data types
-- Multile files are used to store the data
+- Multiple files are used to store the data

 It is common to have to clean data prior to training.
 This process can easily start with data in multiple files that need to go through an ETL (extract, transform, load) process before a final single file is produced.